top of page

 • 2 min read

 Originally built in the 19th century as part of the Asylum for the Aged Poor, the chapel has been carefully preserved rather than restored.
-Peeling paint, tall windows, and soft natural light give it a sense of honesty that immediately sets it apart from more traditional wedding venues.
+Peeling paint, tall windows, and soft natural light gives wedding photographs a sense of honesty that immediately sets then apart from more traditional wedding photographs.
 It’s imperfect in the best possible way.

 As a documentary wedding photographer, I’m drawn to venues like The Asylum Chapel because they allow weddings to unfold naturally, without needing to be shaped or controlled for the sake of photographs.

-Why The Asylum Chapel works so well for documentary photography
+Why The Asylum Chapel works so well for documentary wedding photography

 My approach to wedding photography is observational and unobtrusive.
 I don’t direct or stage moments instead, I focus on noticing what’s already happening.
 The way people interact, the quiet exchanges between guests, and the overlapping stories that make up a wedding day.